viktorlott/arithmetic-computation/README.md

 0 & \text{if } x \leq   0\end{cases}$$

 >I've later discovered that these functions I'm defining here are often called **step function, heaviside function, boxcar function**, but they define it differently.
->They are often defined using piece-wise functions.
-The main difference here is that I'm saying that 0 is part of the negative number line.
+>They are often defined using piecewise notation.
+The main difference here is that I'm saying that 0 is part of the negative number line and that I have an explicit definition of it.

 We can also define the $sign(x)$ function.
 Its codomain looks like this:

 $$sign(x) = (-1)^{on(-x)} = \begin{cases} +1 & \text{if } x \geq   0 \\
 -1 & \text{if } x < 0 \end{cases}$$
+> Usually there is a third case here for zero, but I interpret that as being positive instead of just zero.

 So next up is to define the basic $not(x)$, $and(x, y)$, and $or(x, y)$.